danielscholl-osdu/file/provider/file-gcp-datastore/README.md

 # build + install integration test core
 $ (cd testing/file-test-core/ && mvn clean install)

-# build + run GCP integration tests.
+# build + run Google Cloud integration tests.
 #
 # Note: this assumes that the environment variables for integration tests as outlined
 #       above are already exported in your environment.